reuniverse/reuniverse/rfcs/0001-reuniverse.md

    search for the whole of the ecosystem.
 This has [already been done](https://redex.github.io), and lessons can be learned from it.

-2. **Package Documentation** — reuniverese should handle the generation of docs for all the packages in the index, for all the versions that we are aware of, and cross-linking whenever possible.
+2. **Package Documentation** — reuniverse should handle the generation of docs for all the packages in the index, for all the versions that we are aware of, and cross-linking whenever possible.